target2/submissionUI/docs/tutorial.rst

     .. image:: _static/Dashboard_MR.png

     a.
-Fill out metadata for your files by clicking on “Files” and the metadata objects listed under “Other Metadata” (e.g., “Mouse” for individual mice, “Assays” for experimental assays performed on nucleic acid obtained from a mouse).
+Fill out metadata for your samples by clicking on the metadata objects listed under “Other Metadata”.

     .. image:: _static/Mice_Add.png